Jri-creator/rokomote/README.md

     and tested using an Acer C720 Chromebook running Ubuntu, so the default keyboard layout may not be optimal for your setup.
 If you don't like the layout, you can easily edit the Bash file to assign your preferred keys.
--   **In Development:** This project is still in development.
-If you encounter any bugs, please report them in the **Issues** section of the repository.
+-   **Not in Development:** This project is not being further developed right now.
+-   If you encounter any bugs, please report them in the **Issues** section of the repository.
 -   **Roku Compatibility:** This tool has only been tested with Roku TVs.
 If you find that it does not work with your Roku device, please